My Future Relationship Should Accept My Issues, Right?

-She may or may not have been personally responsible for the pee covering the seat, but she is responsible for leaving the pee on the seat.
+She may or may not have been personally responsible for the pee covering the seat.
+But she was responsible for leaving the pee on the seat.
 Could she have grabbed a wad of toilet paper and wiped it off, leaving a cleaner seat for the next person?
 Absolutely.

 And when it comes to our own personal history, we have that choice too.

-See, when someone’s behaviour towards us has damaging effects they’re in essence peeing on our seat, no doubt about that, leaving a mess that we can either choose to leave for the next person to deal with, or choose to resolve.
+See, when someone’s behavior towards us has damaging effects, they’re in essence peeing on our seat.
+No doubt about that.
+Leaving a mess we can either leave for the next person to deal with or choose to resolve.

 Great relationships don’t happen by accident.
-They take place between two people willing to work hard and take responsibility to what they’ve contributed to the whole.
-If all you’re doing is walking away from messes and blaming others it means half the equation isn’t pulling their weight when it comes to coming up with, and applying, solutions to problems.
+They take place between two people willing to work hard and take responsibility for what they’ve contributed to the whole.
+If all you’re doing is walking away from messes and blaming other people, it means half the equation isn’t pulling their weight when it comes to coming up with, and applying, solutions to problems.

 Don’t be that person.
-I understand when history leaves a mess, it’s something I deal with every day, but understand that we all have free will and therefore have the ability to change the world into a better place than the one we came into.
+I understand when history leaves a mess because it’s something I deal with every day.
+But we all have free will and therefore all have the ability to change the world into a better place for ourselves and others.
 Just because someone made a mess on you and planted seeds of anger and distrust, it doesn’t mean you need to carry that mess with you everywhere you go.

 Grab some tissue, and wipe away.